Jiangnan-Lyu/BST692-2020-assignment2/README.md

 ### Deal with data
 1. Make a data directory in the local repository.
 1. Modify the .gitignore to include that data directory.
-1. Look on GitHub and confirm that the ,gitignore file was updated.
+1. Look on GitHub and confirm that the .gitignore file was updated.

 ### Add the data
 1. Download the data from Blackboard and put it into the data directory.